-When a candidate provides the supervisor with candidate petitions before the signature verification cutoff deadline (28 days prior to the first day of qualifying), the supervisor must verify the signed petitions no later than the 7th day before the first day of qualifying.
+When a candidate provides the supervisor with candidate petitions before the signature verification cutoff deadline (before noon of the 28th day preceding the first day of qualifying), the supervisor must verify the signed petitions no later than the 7th day before the first day of qualifying.
 (See Section 99.095(3), Florida Statutes.)
 If the candidate reaches the required number of signatures, continue to verify timely submitted signed petitions until the candidate indicates in writing to stop verification.